 You can change your dog’s name at any age.
-However, puppies and younger dogs learn new names faster than their older counterparts.
+However, puppies and younger dogs learn new names faster than adult dogs.
 The above name changing techniques can help you change your dog’s name fast and easy regardless of their age.

 2. Can You Change A Puppy's Name At 10 Weeks?